AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 * We will extend the promotion of airdrops on other popular social media networks such as Instagram or WeChat.

 The project will be maintained after the grant.
-We will use own funds, and also the project is proposing a unique business model already being used in other similar platforms such as chainGPT project.
+We will use own funds, and also the project is proposing a unique business model already being used in other similar platforms such as the ChainGPT project.
-This business model is based on collecting a fee for each NFT project launch in the platfrom.
+In particular, this business model is based on collecting a fee for each NFT project launch in the platfrom.

 ## Additional Information :heavy_plus_sign: